CleanroomMC/cleanroom-website/docs/groovy-script/mods/pedestalcrafting/pedestal_crafting.md

 ---
 title: "Pedestal Crafting"
 titleTemplate: "Pedestal Crafting | CleanroomMC"
-description: "Converts a number of 2+ inputs into a single output item.
+description: "Converts a center item and one or more surrounding inputs into a single output item.
 The recipe can be customized with various particles."
 source_code_link: "https://github.com/Ender-Development/PedestalCrafting-Patched/blob/master/src/main/java/me/axieum/mcmod/pedestalcrafting/compat/groovyscript/PedestalCrafting.java"
 ---